copenhagenjs/copenhagenjs.dk/_posts/2013-04-18-may-meetup.md

 The next CopenhagenJS meetup will be on Thursday 2013-05-23 at 19:00.
 The event will be hosted by [Tretton37](http://tretton37.se/) at [Klostergatan 2, Lund (Se)](http://goo.gl/maps/eMBV5).

-## Call for speakers

-We still need more speakers for this event.
-If you have something you would like to share with the JavaScript community, drop us a note at <hello@copenhagenjs.dk> and tell us about your topic, and we'll add you to the event!

 ## Schedule